smithWEBtek/piano_search/blog.md

 Summary
 Version 0.1.0 PianoSearch
-Searches Boston Craiglist Musical Instruments for Yamaha P22 or Yamaha U1 pianos for sale.
+Searches and scrapes the Boston Craigslist Musical Instruments section for Yamaha P22 or Yamaha U1 pianos for sale.
-Prompts user to choose 'Yamaha piano model U1' or 'P22'.
+1. Prompts user to choose 'Yamaha piano model U1' or 'P22'.
-Displays a list, including prices and headlines of existing posts.
+2. Displays a list of existing posts, including prices and headlines.
-Prompts user to choose a post #, to see details.
+3. Prompts user to choose a post #, to see its details.
-Displays the Price, Location, Headline and Description (post text) for the chosen post.
+4. Displays the Price, Location, Headline and Description (post text) for the chosen post.
-Prompts user to choose another post #, or 'list' to restart, or 'x' to exit.
+5. Prompts user to choose another post #, or 'list' to restart, or 'x' to exit.

-Business Application
+BUSINESS USE CASE
 The Ruby Gem PianoSearch is a basic measurement of used piano sales in Boston, to allow a piano dealer insight on the "competition" that exists in the used piano market.
 Potential buyers all face the decision of whether to buy used or new.
 The 2 piano models in PianoSearch are good measures of the market, very similar by analogy, to the Toyota Corolla and Toyota Camry in the auto market.
 (Basic cars that are Japansese-made and hold their value well.)

-Concept
+BUSINESS INTELLIGENCE CONCEPT
 The idea for this Gem comes from the basic premise that a business should be doing three (3) things with their data.
     1: Measuring what happened
     2. Predicting what will happen
-    3. Comparing competitor data.
+    3. Comparing competitor data, to decide what to do next.

-1. Measuring
+    1. Measuring what happened...
     Measuring what happened, today, yesterday, this week, last month, last year and comparing those time frames in meaningful ways to steer the business.

-2. Predicting
+    2. Predicting what will happen...
     Deducing from data measurements, the things that will likely happen in the future.
     Knowing that your donut shop sells out of chocolate most Friday nights, compared to almost zero chocolate donut sales on most Monday nights, is a valuable insight.
 This can help cash flow, product freshness and strategic planning for adding more workers on Friday nights, if needed.

-3. Comparing
+    3. Comparing & deciding what to do next...
     Leveraging business data to answer questions both past and future, is essential to any enterprise that measures itself.
 Comparison data incorporates other data sets into the past and future data so that the business can now answer deeper questions that simply "what happened?" or "what might happen?".
+This allows the business leadership to make proactive decisions based on insights gleaned from market data.

 TECHNICAL FLOW and FUNCTIONALITY in PianoSearch version 0.1.0 Main URLs:
 The PianoSearch Gem 0.1.0 is statically coded to the Boston Craigslist Musical Instruments section.
 This is accomplished with 2 static URLs in 2 separate methods, for scraping the existing post headlines.

 Use of Nokogiri
 These URL's are scraped using Nokogiri and Open-Uri for both the initial post headlines and the subsequent post details.

+🎹🎹🎹🎹🎹🎹🎹🎹🎹🎹🎹🎹🎹🎹🎹🎹🎹
-Methods in class PianoSearch::Post
+Methods and Workflow of class PianoSearch::Post [self.scrape_clu1]
-[self.scrape_clu1]
     1. Scrapes the main URL for "Yamaha U1", saving results in the @posts array.
     2. Calls the self.scrape_posts method